nabeelvalley/docs/content/blog/2022/20-08/understanding-binary-files.md

 Where the position for 2^0 is the only bit with a value (1)

-Similary, 2 is represented as:
+Similarly, 2 is represented as:

 ```
 0 0 0 0 0 0 2 0